AbiruEkanayaka/MemFlux/docs/configuration.md

 -   `port` (number): The port to listen on.
 Default: `8360`.
 -   `requirepass` (string): If set to a non-empty string, clients must send the `AUTH <password>` command before any other commands.
 Default: `""` (disabled).
 -   `wal_file` (string): The path to the Write-Ahead Log file.
 Default: `"memflux.wal"`.
+-   `wal_overflow_file` (string): The path to the secondary WAL file used during compaction to prevent blocking writes.
+Default: `"memflux.wal.overflow"`.
 -   `snapshot_file` (string): The path to the database snapshot file.
 Default: `"memflux.snapshot"`.
 -   `snapshot_temp_file` (string): A temporary file used during snapshot creation.
 Default: `"memflux.snapshot.tmp"`.
 -   `wal_size_threshold_mb` (number): The size in megabytes the WAL file must reach to trigger a new snapshot.
 Default: `128`.